-- Protect against volatility – While the stock market is volatile and the U.S. dollar fluctuates in value, gold and silver have consistently shown themselves to be consistent.
+- Protect against volatility – While the economy is volatile and the U.S. dollar fluctuates in value, gold and silver have consistently shown themselves to be consistent.
 Economists have openly cited gold as being a safe haven.

 - Shield savings from inflation – Even when the value of the dollar is reduced—such as with inflation—the value of precious metals like gold tends to remain the same.
 As a result, diversifying a retirement portfolio by placing some of it into precious metals might help round out its value over time.

 - Retention of value — Precious metals are a tangible asset with intrinsic value, having been used not just as currency but also in jewelry and even in industry.
 As such, they serve as a store of wealth.